QNFO/qnfo-workers/qnfo-ai-calibration/patches/2026-09-13-CORRECTION-shadowed-source.md

 Corrects: `patches/2026-09-13-model-depth-and-code-routing.md` (commits `f79dda65`, `fdcf2110`)

 I read the deployer myself this time instead of trusting a summary.
 Two of my findings were about a file that is **never read in production**, and one was flatly wrong.
+This file also records a correction to its own previous revision (see §2.3) — I withdrew a claim that the data then re-confirmed.

 ---